kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 Now we will use the `_process()` function to define what the player will do every frame: check for input, move in the given direction, and play the appropriate animation.

 First, we need to check the inputs - is the player pressing a key?
 For this game, we need 4-directional movement, so there are 4 directions to check.
-You can detect whether a key is pressed using `Input.is_action_pressed()`.
+You can detect whether a key is pressed using `Input.is_action_pressed()`, which returns `true` or `false`.

 ```
 func _process(delta):